Together-Java/ModernJava/src/branching_logic/conditional_operator.md

 ~void main() {
 int age = 22;

-String message = age < 0
+String message = age <= 0
     ?
-"You are not born yet"
+"You do not exist yet"
     : age > 100
     ?
 "Sorry, you are too old."
     : age < 25